 To dispose of resin wipe onto a kitchen towel and throw in the general waste.

 The best type of epoxy resin will depend on the type of project you want to make with it.
 There are some great and affordable resins available that are suitable for beginners.
-Ideal for small casting projects - a great way for getting a feel for the craft.
+Ideal for small casting projects - a great way to get a feel for the craft.

 1. Gedeo Crystal Resin